Why choose a deluge fire suppression system for your building?

 How Are Deluge Systems Activated?

-Typically, other suppression systems have heat or smoke detectors close to or within the sprinklers themselves – when a hazard is detected, the detector will activate the system and release water that is also usually just released within the vicinity of the heat or smoke.
+Typically, other suppression systems have heat or smoke detectors close to or within the sprinklers themselves.
+When a hazard is detected, the detector will activate the system and release water that is also usually just released within the vicinity of the heat or smoke.
+So, perhaps only one sprinkler activates.

 Deluge systems have a different activation mechanism compared to traditional fire suppression systems.
 These are the usual steps for activation: